Adri6336/EnKryptos/README.md

 - Added more notes to source code

-- Added more descriptive feedback, particularly on instances where behavior was not executed as expected
+- Added more descriptive feedback messages, particularly on instances where behavior was not executed as expected

+-

 - Added easter egg